roytang/blog/content/post/2018/12/movies-tv-2018/index.md

 #### Star Trek

 <time>[2018-02-07 23:22] </time> After catching up with Discovery, I started watching Star Trek TOS as well.
 (I had never watched it before.)
 Talk about a stark contrast

+<time>[2018-02-17 07:17] </time> The most unbelievable part of Star Trek TOS has to be that whenever they find a class M planet occupied by an atomic-era human civilization, that planet has a single worldwide homegenous culture

 ---